 At noon our professional cook Sonia, from the neighborhood, and the grandmother of two of our students, serves a warm and healthy lunch to all children of the project, so they don't have to study with an empty stomach.
 Here the children learn to eat fruits and vegetables that at their homes are not on their menu.

 There is extra attention for the development of girls, because girls - the future mothers and educators - can bring about substantial changes to the Brazilian macho society.
-In the monthly 'girls clubs' the female teachers discuss many topics with the girls, from love and sexuality to the role of women in society.
+In monthly 'girls clubs' the female teachers discuss topics with the girls, from love and sexuality to the role of women in society.